yesoreyeram/uql/README.md

 Example:

 With `[ { name: "foo", age: 1, country: "uk" }, { name: "bar", age :2, country: "usa" }]`, the query `project-away "country", "age"` will only return name property of each element.

-Note: field name should be referred by single quote.